 We went to many a live show.
-I drove him and a few friends back in the 80s to the Meadowlands for a Grateful Dead concert.
+I drove him and a few friends back in the 80’s to the Meadowlands in New Jersey for a Grateful Dead concert.
 I mostly remember how the traffic on the Cross Bronx Expressway coming home was as slow as molasses.

 Listening to music was a key element in our lives.
 Music was always playing.
 Usually his type of music.
 I had been interested in STYX, Journey and REO Speedwagon back in the 1980s.
-He did not have much respect for those types of music.
+He did not have much respect or appreciation for that type of music.

-He was more into Jimmy Hendrix for the awesome guitar playing, The Grateful Dead and Jorma Kaukonen to which he had acquired many live music CDs from shows he had seen to choose to listen to as we traveled along our path.
+He was more into Jimmy Hendrix for the awesome guitar playing, The Grateful Dead and Jorma Kaukonen to which he had acquired many live music CDs from shows he had seen to choose to listen to as we traveled along our road trip of life.

 Moving across the county to California led to many new venues.
 We saw comedy clubs with people who probably became rich and famous.
 We saw live music in bars and big concerts at college stadiums.

 As our children grew, going out for a meal and live music was one night out that we hoped we could get a baby sitter for.
-When unexpectedly one night a friend gave him two tickets to a Billy Joel, Elton John concert in NYC, we were there.
-I even skipped out on being a den mother that night!
+When unexpectedly one night a friend gave us two tickets to a Billy Joel – Elton John concert in NYC, we were there.
+I even skipped out on being a den mother for the local cub scout troop and called in a substitute that night!